Amalfi CathedralAtrani , Italy

 The front facade of the Amalfi Cathedral, displayed online, was rebuilt in 1891 after the collapse of the original.
 It consists of striped marble and stone with open arches, in which there are lace details that are not usually found in Italian sacred architecture.
-But the tiled dome is quite common among the churches of this region of Italy.
+But the tiled dome of cathedral in live footage, is quite common among the churches of this region of Italy.
 Mosaics on the recessed part of the wall, framed by an arch, depict the “Triumph of Christ” by Domenico Morelli, whose original drawings are kept in the city hall.

 A wide steep staircase leads to the Amalfi Cathedral, which is clearly shown by the webcam in live broadcast.
 The bronze doors of St. Andrew’s Cathedral were cast in Constantinople before 1066.

 Behind the Amalfi Cathedral, where the live camera is aimed at, is an old Romanesque bell tower.
 Its construction began in 1180, and was completed more than 100 years later.
 The construction includes four small towers of the Arabian architectural type, decorated with arches and covered with majolica tiles.
 During the war, the bell tower was served for defense.
-Amalfi Cathedral has a beautiful garden with colonnades, arches and sculptures.
+Amalfi Cathedral in webcam, has a beautiful garden with colonnades, arches and sculptures.